PierreRamoin/OOParadigm/README.md

 # OOParadigm_1
 ### English (French version follow)

+The program gives no output, and it is on purpose.

-To compile the project, run this command from this folder:
+If you still want to compile the project, run this command from this folder:

 ```mvn compile assembly:single```